 Cooking Area: 640 square inches (about 31 burgers)

-Not Just a Pretty Face: Fast Eddy's by Cookshack PG500
+Take the Lead With Fast Eddy's by Cookshack PG500

 The Fast Eddy's by Cookshack PG500 Pellet Smoker is a collaborative design from respected smoker manufacturer Cookshack and competition-barbecue-circuit pro "Fast Eddy" Maurin.
 The FEC (Fast Eddy's by Cookshack) line has been popular with competitive teams for years.
 While most FEC models have a utilitarian appearance, the beautifully crafted stainless steel PG500 fits right in with your shiny outdoor kitchen.

-Most pellet smokers are wood-burning ovens: great for ribs, turkey, brisket, and butts, but not so great for grilling steaks and burgers.
+Most pellet smokers are wood-burning ovens: great for ribs, turkey, brisket, and pork shoulders, but not so great for grilling steaks and burgers.
 The FEC PG series was one of the first lines of pellet burners to offer a sear station, a cast iron cooking grate right over the fire pot where the wood pellets burn.
 It isn't the best setup for searing, but it's better than most other pellet searing schemes.
 The real beauty of the Fast Eddy's design is that it produces meat with a deep mahogany finish, much like a competition-grade offset smoker.
 It also has two upper-level heat zones, for a total of four distinct temperature zones.

 Cooking Area: 784 square inches (about 38 burgers)